All Episodes

 Took out 1,700 people, got them out.

-These are career criminals in many cases, and people that shouldn't have been allowed in by the Biden administration.
+These are career criminals in many cases and people that shouldn't have been allowed in by the Biden administration.

-We're announcing the results of a sweeping law enforcement effort known as Operation Summer Heat.
+Today we're announcing the results of a sweeping law enforcement effort known as Operation Summer Heat.

 We were in many cities that people didn't know about.

-We kept it a little quiet, and uh it had a big impact, and you'll hear that in a second.
+We kept it a little quiet, and it had a big impact, and you'll hear that in a second.

 That's what they did, rounding up and arresting thousands of the most violent and dangerous criminals.